Things to see in Granada in one day!

-Sometimes it´s not just about having a cheap trip, but about having an amazing experience, in this case, we recommend you stay at the parador of Granada, located inside the Alhambra.
-The experience there is unique and totally worth it.
+Sometimes it´s not just about having a cheap trip, but about having an amazing experience.
+In this case, we recommend you stay at the parador of Granada, inside the Alhambra.
+The experience there is unique and worth it.
 Other than that, be ready with comfortable clothes, as you may be walking the whole day.
 Be aware that you won´t sleep much that day, because “Grenadians” are the party gods.

-What things to do in Granada in one day
+What to see in Granada Spain in one day?

 The next thing you should do, before it gets really crowded, is going to la Alhambra (which is just about 15-20 minutes walking), and after sunrise mission you will still have some time to make it without before the big crowds.
 But on your way there, want it or not, you will have to make a stop and walk a little bit through the beautiful and colorful streets which will be empty at that time of the day.
 What we liked the most, was that almost all of them have a stunning view of the Alhambra as a background and perfect to get some Alhambra photos.

-Once you arrive to the box office and get the tickets (which you should have booked), go straight to the Palacios Nazaries.
+Once you arrive to the box office, get the tickets (already booked) and go straight to the Palacios Nazaries.
 If you get the right schedule, you are lucky, as it may be the only time of the day where you will find them without many people (there will always be some, as we are talking about the most visited monument in Spain).
 But if you don´t get them, it is not such a big deal, don´t worry so much about it.
 Even though you will not get El Palacio de los Leones (the most beautiful spot of la Alhambra) for yourself, if you wait until the big guided groups are gone, you will have some time to take some photos or just enjoy it without big crowds.

 As soon as you finish visiting the palaces go to The Generalife, which you will be amazed by their beautiful gardens and the view you can get of the Alhambra and Granada from its highest point.

-We recommend you visit the Alcazaba of Alhambra at last, as it is the place where you will find less tourists.
+We recommend you visit the Alcazaba of Alhambra at last, as it´s where you will find less tourists.
 There is another outstanding viewpoint in the top of it.
-If you are a photographer don’t ‘bring the tripod, they will not let you use it if you didn´t ask for permission.
+If you are a photographer don’t ‘bring the tripod, as it´s not allowed.

 Although the official website says, three hours should be enough to see everything, we would at least spend 5 hours here, so you can enjoy it, take some photos and not have to be running from one place to another.